 While t-shirt bras tend to be many women’s go-to, bras with plunge cups are actually just as flattering (if not more!) and look great on a wider range of body types and breast shapes.
 For some women, a plunge cup will actually fit better than a full coverage or demi cup bra.

 Thanks to its unique cup shape, a plunge style bra offers a natural lift that’s far more subtle than a push-up bra.
 Push-up bras typically have padding at the bottom of the cup to bring your breasts inwards and upwards for a noticeable lift, often adding the appearance of a full cup size or more.
 Whereas a plunge bra draws your breasts together from the center of the cup.

 A plunge bra features a deep v-neckline and flattering cut that perfectly hugs your curves.
 This style is the perfect bra to wear with low-cut dresses and tops that typically wouldn’t work with other bra styles.

-Our 24/7™ Classic Contour Plunge Bra has a shallower cup depth, which naturally accentuates your shape, while its fabric overlay ensures an impeccable fit without any cup overflow or gaping.
+Our 24/7™ Classic Uplift Plunge Bra has a shallower cup depth, which naturally accentuates your shape, while its fabric overlay ensures an impeccable fit without any cup overflow or gaping.

 Here are three reasons you should try a plunge bra if you haven’t already: